Achaemenid coinage: Darics and Sigloi

 In effect, the gold Daric became a currency desired in all the ancient world, since it was the most convenient format to exchange and accumulate wealth.
-The Greeks never minted much gold, but their silver Athenian tetradrachms also became a sort of world currency from the 5th century BC.
-The first important competition against the prestigious Daric, as a means of storing wealth and making large payments on an international scale, came later from Philip II of Macedon (ruled 359–336 BC), when he issued his own gold coinage, pointedly called Dareikos Philippeios by the Greeks.
+The Greeks never minted much gold, but their silver Athenian tetradrachms also became a sort of world currency from the 5th century.
+The first important competition against the prestigious Daric, as a means of storing wealth and making large payments on an international scale, came later from Philip II of Macedon (ruled 359–336), when he issued his own gold coinage, pointedly called Dareikos Philippeios by the Greeks.